Major ICC Cricket Rules and Regulations

 The ICC has 104 members: 12 full members participating in test matches and 92 associate members.
 The new ICC rules of Cricket Bowling decided by the International Cricket Council are mentioned below.

-1) Fair and Unfair Game:
+1) Fair and Unfair Game

-It is exclusively the responsibility of the captains to ensure that the game takes place in a spirit of equality and honesty full of enthusiasm and considerations of the game, as described in the document the preamble – The spirit of cricket, as well as in the ICC Laws and Regulations.
+It is exclusively the responsibility of the captains to ensure that the game takes place in a spirit of equality and honesty full of enthusiasm and consideration of the game, as described in the document the preamble – The spirit of cricket, as well as in the ICC Laws and Regulations.

 It is unfair that anyone rubbing the ball with the ground for any reason interferes with the seams or surface of the ball, uses any tool, or takes any other action that could alter the condition of the ball.
 The referee must conduct frequent and regular inspections of the ball.

-3) Deliberate attempt to distract the attacker:
+3) Deliberate Attempt to Distract

 It is unfair that any member of the team on the pitch deliberately tries to distract the attacker while he is preparing to deliver.
 If one of the arbitrators considers that an action by a member of the group on the ground constitutes such an attempt, he must do so in the first place.
 If a member of the field group deliberately attempts to attempt such an endeavor, procedures, other than a warning, must be taken immediately.

 The referee at the end of the bowler must inform the captain on the side of the display of the reason for this action and as soon as possible, the captain on the batting side.
-The does not count as one of the most.

-As soon as the bowler’s end referee decides, under ICC rules and regulations, that fastball bowling and short balls have become dangerous and unfair, there is an example of dangerous and unfair bowling under the ICC rules & regulations in force for cricket.
+As soon as the bowler delivers the ball referee decides, under ICC rules and regulations, that fastball bowling and short balls have become dangerous and unfair, there is an example of dangerous and unfair bowling under the ICC rules & regulations in force for cricket.
 He should if no signal.
-Or no-ball and, when the ball is dead, notify the bowler, inform the owner’s referee, the camp captain, and the batsman of what happened.
-This warning will continue to apply throughout the innings.

-If there is another case of dangerous and unfair bowling by the same bowler in the same innings, the referee at the end of the bowler must repeat the above process and inform the bowler to notify the finish.
+If there is another case of dangerous and unfair bowling by the same bowler in the same innings, the referee at the end of the bowl must repeat the above process and inform the bowler to notify the finish.
 The high warning and final warning will continue to apply even if the launcher may change points later.

-If the referee believes that a high full throw, deemed dangerous and unfair, was deliberately played in the skittles, the referee must signal the high ball.
+If the referee believes that a high full throw, deemed dangerous and unfair, was deliberately played in the Skittles, the referee must signal the high ball.

-7) Call and report No ball.
+7) Call and Report No ball

 According to ICC rules Ask the captain, when the ball is dead, to immediately remove the keel.